Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company plans to run a public web application on Amazon EC2 instances behind an Elastic Load Balancer (ELB).
 The company's security team wants to protect the website by using AWS Certificate Manager (ACM) certificates.
 The ELB must automatically redirect any HTTP requests to HTTPS.
 Which solution will meet these requirements?

-- [ ] Create an Application Load Balancer that has one HTTPS listener on port 80.
-Attach an SSL/TLS certificate to listener port 80.
+- [ ] Create an Application Load Balancer that has one HTTPS listener on port `80`.
+Attach an SSL/TLS certificate to listener port `80`.
 Create a rule to redirect requests from HTTP to HTTPS.
-- [x] Create an Application Load Balancer that has one HTTP listener on port 80 and one HTTPS protocol listener on port 443.
-Attach an SSL/TLS certificate to listener port 443.
-Create a rule to redirect requests from port 80 to port 443.
+- [x] Create an Application Load Balancer that has one HTTP listener on port `80` and one HTTPS protocol listener on port `443`.
+Attach an SSL/TLS certificate to listener port `443`.
+Create a rule to redirect requests from port `80` to port `443`.
-- [ ] Create an Application Load Balancer that has two TCP listeners on port 80 and port 443.
-Attach an SSL/TLS certificate to listener port 443.
-Create a rule to redirect requests from port 80 to port 443.
+- [ ] Create an Application Load Balancer that has two TCP listeners on port `80` and port `443`.
+Attach an SSL/TLS certificate to listener port `443`.
+Create a rule to redirect requests from port `80` to port `443`.
-- [ ] Create a Network Load Balancer that has two TCP listeners on port 80 and port 443.
-Attach an SSL/TLS certificate to listener port 443.
-Create a rule to redirect requests from port 80 to port 443.
+- [ ] Create a Network Load Balancer that has two TCP listeners on port `80` and port `443`.
+Attach an SSL/TLS certificate to listener port `443`.
+Create a rule to redirect requests from port `80` to port `443`.

 ### A SysOps administrator is responsible for a legacy CPU-heavy application.
 The application can only be scaled vertically.
 Currently, the application is deployed on a single t2 large Amazon EC2 instance.
 The system is showing 90% CPU usage and significant performance latency after a few minutes.
 What change should be made to alleviate the performance problem?

 - [ ] Change the Amazon EBS volume to Provisioned IOPS.
-- [ ] Upgrade to a compute-optimized instance.
+- [x] Upgrade to a compute-optimized instance.
-- [x] Add additional 12 large instances to the application.
+- [ ] Add additional `t2.large` instances to the application.
 - [ ] Purchase Reserved Instances.

 ### A company recently migrated its application to a VPC on AWS.
 An AWS Site-to-Site VPN connection connects the company's on-premises network to the VPC.
 The application retrieves customer data from another system that resides on premises.
 The application uses an on-premises DNS server to resolve domain records.
 After the migration, the application is not able to connect to the customer data because of name resolution errors.
 Which solution will give the application the ability to resolve the internal domain names?